codatio/codat-docs/docs/lending/get-started.md

 ### Data types

-Enable the minimum set of [data types](/core-concepts/data-type-settings#override-the-default-sync-settings) required for the Lending API.
+Set the minimum set of [data types](/core-concepts/data-type-settings#override-the-default-sync-settings) required for the Lending API to `fetch on first link`.
 Each feature may also have additional data type requirements, so be sure to review these for the feature you want to use.

 In the <a href="https://app.codat.io" target="_blank">Codat Portal</a>, navigate to **Settings > Integrations > Data types**.
 As a minimum, you need the following data types enabled: